 Step 0: Setup Required for Access to CodeCommit

 Before anything, you just need to produce an IAM user for CodeCommit and assemble your native pc for access.
-One should install the AWS interface to enjoy the AWS managed services for CodeCommit and one can do most CodeCommit tasks without it as well.
+There is a need to install the AWS interface to enjoy the AWS managed services for CodeCommit and one can do most CodeCommit tasks without it as well.
 When you work with Git at the command line or terminal, the AWS interface offers flexibility.

 How to create and configure an IAM user for accessing CodeCommit?

-- From the list of policies, select desired managed policy for CodeCommit access.
+7. From the list of policies, select the desired managed policy for CodeCommit access.